View Elwin Freeland's Obituary on NaplesNews.com and share memories

 Naples, FL

-Elwin Luther "EL" Freeland was born on August 15, 1922 in Buchanan, TN and left Naples for his eternal home on August 20, 2019.
+Elwin Luther "EL" Freeland was born on April 20, 1922 in Buchanan, TN and left Naples for his eternal home on August 20, 2019.
 EL moved to Naples from Michigan in 1991, when he retired from full-time preaching for Churches of Christ in several different locations there as well as in Tennessee and Indiana.
-A man of many talents as he was a comedian, a recorded singer and jeweler by profession.
+A man of many talents as he was a comedian, a recorded singer and

 EL is survived by his loving wife of 74 years, Mildred Freeland, a Naples